 A ‘do-follow’ link is link that search engines crawl and count as votes of quality (according to an article by Raven Tools).
 Authors of websites like ‘do-follow’ links because it helps to increase their domain authority, in turn ranking them higher in search engine results.

-Whilst search engines, Google in particular, try to keep an open playing field for Internet content, allowing the best websites to work their way to the top and the worst to fall towards the bottom, many companies try to play the system.
-They play the system by paying to have their links added to various websites, often in return for money.
+Search engines, Google in particular, try to keep an open playing field for Internet content.
+They do this by allowing the best websites to work their way to the top, and the worst to fall towards the bottom.
+But many companies try to play the system.
+They play the system by paying to have their links added to various websites, often in return for money!

 You might also be interested in my post- ‘Travel Influencer income: How much can I earn per month?‘

 Whether or not you should place links on your site for a fee is a heavily contested topic.
 There are claims that bloggers and website owners have been penalised by Google as a result of hosting such links.
 In effect, Google has lowered their page rankings and subsequently decreased their online presence.
 Other bloggers live off the money that they make from hosting ‘do-follow’ links on their sites.

 You may have received requests for a guest post or sponsored post that includes a ‘do-follow’ link.
 These generally come from marketing agencies, or from individuals who are looking to obtain more ‘link juice’ to their website.
 Beware of companies offering to provide you with ‘free content’ but not offering adequate compensation.
 I have seen some bloggers accept as low as $5 for a sponsored post!
 If this is you I would advise you to be VERY careful as this could have a detrimental impact on your DA score.
 Read on for more info…

 How does a ‘do-follow’ link relate to DA score?